 Output Assistive Technology

 These technological products are output-related and are used to assist a person with impaired motor abilities like the disability to use legs or hands.
-Tech products like specialized keyboards, pointing devices, electric wheelchairs, and prosthetics come under this category.
+Tech products like specialized keyboards, often used for text to speech, pointing devices, electric wheelchairs, and prosthetics come under this category.